TencentARC/ArcNerf/docs/datasets.md

 # base_3d_dataset
 Base class for all 3d dataset.
 Contains image/mask(optional)/camera.
 Support precache_ray/norm_cam_pose/rescale_image_pose/get_item in a uniform way.
-- Each dataset contains an `identifier` that is a string separating the scene from same dataset.
+- Each dataset contains an `identifier` that is a string separating the scene from the same dataset.
 (like scan_id, scene_name, etc)

 - point_cloud: a dict with